 Have you worked with a Latin American/Iberian archival or library collection?
 In what capacity?

-Were you able to attend the annual SALALM conference?
-When and where?
+When and where did you attend the annual SALALM conference?

 What was the most interesting or unexpected thing that you learned at the conference?

 My favorite part was hearing Spanish, Portuguese, and English spoken equally throughout!
 I have never felt such sense of belonging as I did that week!
 I particularly appreciated the theme of “Nuestro Norte es el Sur” and the emphasis on learning from the work being performed by visiting librarians from Latin America.
 As the conference wrapped up, I knew I had found my people.

 Did you attend any committee meetings?

 Yes, I attended meetings in Finance, Constitution and Bylaws, and for Marginalized Peoples and Ideas, all areas I hope to become more involved with in the future.

 Are you currently working?
 Where, and in what job?

 Aside from attending business school full-time, I continue working as substitute librarian for my local public library system.
 The branch where I am based, one of the most diverse in the county, counts with a robust collection of Spanish materials for all ages and I cherish the opportunity to serve our Latinx and indigenous populations every week.

 Was SALALM helpful in the development of you career?
 In what way?